nathancarter/weblurch/doc-src/repo-migration-plans.md

  * [ ] Ensure that GitHub is set up to use the root of the project as the web site, and create an `index.html` that is a one-line redirecting META tag into the `site/` folder, as we did earlier.
- * [ ] Switch GitHub from using the `gh-pages` branch to using the main folder of the master branch instead.
  * [ ] Extend the Gulpfile with a `docs` task that runs the `mkdocs` command on your behalf.
 Commit.